Japan Eyeing G-7 Foreign Chiefs' Meeting in Karuizawa

 - Русский

 Tokyo, Aug.
-29 (Jiji Press)--Japan is discussing a plan to hold a Group of Seven foreign ministers' meeting in the town of Karuizawa, Nagano Prefecture, central Japan, during its rotating G-7 presidency next year, Japanese government sources revealed Monday.
+29 (Jiji Press)--Japan is set to hold a Group of Seven foreign ministers' meeting in the town of Karuizawa, Nagano Prefecture, central Japan, during its G-7 presidency next year, government sources said Monday.

-The government is also thinking of hosting a meeting of G-7 finance ministers and central bank chiefs in the city of Niigata, the capital of the central Japan prefecture of Niigata.
+The government is also thinking of hosting a meeting of the G-7 finance ministers and central bank chiefs in the city of Niigata, the capital of the central Japan prefecture of the same name.

+The cabinet is expected to make a formal decision on the venues and announce them Tuesday.

+The G-7 foreign ministers are expected to discuss regional issues such as the Russian invasion of Ukraine and Chinese military pressure on Taiwan.
+Meanwhile, discussions at the financial meeting are expected to center around rebuilding the world economy, battered by the Ukraine crisis.

-The two meetings will be held prior to the 2023 G-7 summit, which will take place in the western Japan city of Hiroshima in May.
+The government hopes the deliberations at the ministerial talks will lead to a successful 2023 G-7 summit, which will take place afterward in the western city of Hiroshima from May 19 to 21.

-The Japanese government currently plans to hold 10 or more ministerial meetings related to the Hiroshima summit.

 [Copyright The Jiji Press, Ltd.]